Democrat '1 percenters' cause mischief, grab spotlight at first primary debate

 While polling may indicate that there are many on the debate stage with little-to-no chance of eventually securing the nomination, the debate showed that those candidates can still have a significant impact on the way the race plays out, what policies the party adopts, and even who wins the race.

 In 2016, Sen. Marco Rubio, R-Fla., was widely seen as one of the favorites for the nomination.
-But a bruising encounter with the lower polling former N.J.
-Gov. Chris Christie -- in which a rattled Rubio was caught repeating the same phrase multiple times as Christie called him out and mocked him -- hurt his image, and likely contributed to him eventually leaving the race.
+But a bruising encounter with the lower polling former Nwe Jersey Gov. Chris Christie -- in which a rattled Rubio was caught repeating the same phrase multiple times as Christie called him out and mocked him -- hurt his image, and likely contributed to him eventually leaving the race.

 Fox News' Brooke Singman and Lukas Mikelionis contributed to this report.